trekhleb/self-parking-car-evolution/public/article/index.md

 ### Fitness function

 The fitness of the car will be defined by the distance from the car to the parking spot.
-The higher the distance, the the lower the fitness.
+The higher the distance, the lower the fitness.

-The final distance we will calculate as an average distance from `4` car wheels to the correspondent `4` corners of the parking spot.
+The final distance we will calculate is an average distance from `4` car wheels to the correspondent `4` corners of the parking spot.
 This distance we will call the `loss` which is inversely proportional to the `fitness`.

 ![The distance from the car to the parking spot](assets/08-distance-to-parkin-lot.png)

-Calculating the distance between each wheel and each corner separately (instead of just calculating the distance from car center ot the parking spot center) will make the car to preserve the proper orientation relatively to the parking spot.
+Calculating the distance between each wheel and each corner separately (instead of just calculating the distance from the car center to the parking spot center) will make the car preserve the proper orientation relative to the parking spot.

 The distance between two points in space will be calculated based on the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) like this: